Christmas Counts

 Long-eared Owl from 2019 - details and photograph

-Glaucous Gull from 2001 (cw) – details available
+Glaucous Gull from 2001 and 2023 – details and photo available

 King Rail from 1962, 1964, 1969